 You’ve opened over 120 schools, each of which focuses on providing individualized education.
 Why is individualized education important now more than ever?

 Unfortunately, our education system was built in and for the industrial age and, by and large, has not changed much over the past 100 years.
 We still group kids in classes based on age.
 With our setup based on age, we force teachers to teach to the middle.
-Too often, kids are behind and never get the help they need to catch up, or, they are advanced, but unchallenged and become bored and slowly revert towards the mean.
+Too often, kids are behind and never get the help they need to catch up, or, they are advanced, but unchallenged and become bored and slowly revert to the mean.
 In virtually every other industry, specialization, and individualization have become more prevalent.
 From restaurants to shoes to clothes, organizations focus on the specific needs of a niche group of customers.
-Education has lots to learn from building schools based on the needs of the students versus forcing students to fit into a dated, uniform model.
+Education has lot to learn from building schools based on the needs of the students versus forcing students to fit into a dated, uniform model.

 What are a few statistics you can share about the value of one-to-one education?